xpx-16947/catboost-catalyst-interpretation/README.md

-# Reproducible machine-learning analysis of CO₂ methanation catalysts
+# Quantifying Categorical Catalyst Descriptors for CO₂ Methanation Design via CatBoost Based Interpretable Machine Learning

 This repository contains the curated database, trained CatBoost model, precomputed SHAP arrays, and Jupyter notebooks used for the machine-learning analysis and manuscript figures.
 All notebooks are provided without execution outputs.